 The following CLEP exams have been approved by Instructional Council for the equivalent credit listed.
-Transcripts will indicate the course as a Credit by Exam course with a "P" grade.
+The student is required to have an official College Board Score Report mailed directly from the College Board to the Registrar.
+Transcripts will indicate the course as a Credit for Prior Learning course with a "P" grade pending initial PCC enrollment and provided the score is 50 or higher.
 No letter grade will be assigned for courses taken through a CLEP exam.
+Students should be aware that some universities count a "P" grade as equivalent to a "C", which may have a negative impact on the cumulative GPA.
+CLEP courses posted on the student's transcript will count toward degree requirements.
 Any other CLEP exams not on this list will need to be reviewed and approved for transfer by Instructional Council prior to awarding the student credit.